This post was originally published on Nov. 29, 2016, and was updated on March 10, 2021.

 - Ten percent of all sales for the month of December will be given to the Salvation Army.

 Restaurants, retail stores, eCommerce sites and more all have the opportunity to donate.
-With the holidays right around the corner, this feel-good incentive is a great way to spread cheer and caring while partnering with other local businesses.
+Whether a big shopping holiday is coming up, or you’re selling everyday wares, this feel-good incentive is a great way to spread the wealth while partnering with other local businesses.

 Partner with more than one business